Narpear/Vocabulary-Quizzer/README.md

 To run program:

    * Step 1: Save all files (with same names and extensions)
-   * Step 2: After saving quizpic.jpg, copy it's path in line 8 of Start.py
+   * Step 2: After saving quizpic.jpg, copy its path in line 8 of Start.py
    * Step 3: Run Start.py

 Prerequisite modules: